AdobeDocs/experience-manager-learn.en/help/assets/brand-portal/brand-portal-feature-video-use.md

 However, AEM Author instance can be [configured](https://helpx.adobe.com/experience-manager/6-4/assets/using/brand-portal-configuring-integration.html) only with the tenant id URL and not with tenant alias (alternate) URL.

-#### Use case

-Organizations can meet their branding needs by getting the portal URL customized, instead of sticking to the URL provided by Adobe.
+**Use case** : Organizations can meet their branding needs by getting the portal URL customized, instead of sticking to the URL provided by Adobe.

 ## Brand Portal 6.4.2 features and enhancements {#brand-portal-features-and-enhancements-642}